Trillenium takes virtual reality into online shopping

 “The current dot.com experience is pretty sterile.
 So if they can improve the experience, you might dwell a bit longer, spend a bit longer online exploring products because you can get closer to them, and buy more,” said Dave Evans, commercial director at Kantar Retail Virtual Reality, which uses virtual reality technology to help retailers develop real-world stores.

-Trillenium hopes to capitalize on the release of virtual reality headsets next year aimed at the consumer market, such as Facebook’s Occulus Rift and Google’s Cardboard.
+Trillenium hopes to capitalise on the release of virtual reality headsets next year aimed at the consumer market, such as Facebook’s Occulus Rift and Google’s Cardboard.

 And with British online retail sales forecast to surge 64 percent to 71.2 billion pounds ($110 billion) between now and 2020, according to researchers Mintel, Trillenium believes there will be no shortage of companies looking to improve their online businesses.